Nicolae Ceaușescu: Foreign debt

 Ceaușescu's political independence from the Soviet Union and his protest against the invasion of Czechoslovakia in 1968 drew the interest of Western powers, whose governments briefly believed that he was an anti-Soviet maverick and hoped to create a schism in the Warsaw Pact by funding him.
-Ceaușescu did not realise that the funding was not always favorable.
-Ceaușescu was able to borrow heavily (more than $13 billion) from the West to finance economic development programs, but these loans ultimately devastated the country's finances.
-He also secured a deal for cheap oil from Iran, but that deal fell through after the Shah was overthrown.
+Ceaușescu did not realise that the funding was not always favourable, borrowing heavily (more than $13 billion) from the West to finance economic development, with these loans ultimately devastating the country's finances.
+He also secured a deal for cheap oil from Iran, but the deal fell through after the Shah Mohammad Reza Pahlavi was overthrown in 1979 during the Iranian Revolution.

 In an attempt to correct this, Ceaușescu decided to repay Romania's foreign debts.
 He organised the 1986 military referendum and managed to change the constitution, adding a clause that barred Romania from taking foreign loans in the future.
 According to official results, the referendum yielded a nearly unanimous "yes" vote.

 Romania's record—having all of its debts to commercial banks paid off in full—has not been matched by any other heavily indebted country in the world.
 The policy to repay—and, in multiple cases, prepay—Romania's external debt became the dominant policy in the late 1980s.
-The result was economic stagnation throughout the 1980s and, towards the end of the decade, the conditions were created for an economic crisis.
+The result was economic stagnation throughout the 1980s and, towards the end of the decade, an economic crisis.
 The country's industrial capacity was eroded as equipment grew obsolete and energy intensity increased, and the standard of living deteriorated significantly.
-Draconian restrictions were imposed on the household energy use to ensure an adequate supply for the industry.
-Convertible currency exports were promoted at all costs and imports were severely compressed.
+Draconian restrictions were imposed on household energy use to ensure adequate supplies for industry.
+Convertible currency exports were promoted at all costs and imports severely reduced.
 In 1988, real GDP contracted by 0.5%, mostly due to a decline in industrial output caused by significantly increased material costs.
-Despite the 1988 decline, the net foreign balance reached its decade peak (9.5% of GDP).
+Despite the 1988 decline, the net foreign balance reached its decade-long peak (9.5% of GDP).
 In 1989, GDP slumped by a further 5.8% due to growing shortages and the increasingly obsolete capital stock.
-By March 1989, virtually all of the external debt had been repaid.
-The entire medium- and long-term external debt was repaid.
-The lingering amount, totalling less than 1 million, consisted of short-term credits (mainly short-term export credits granted by Romania).
+By March 1989, virtually all external debt had been repaid, including all medium- and long-term external debt.
+The remaining amount, totalling less than 1 million, consisted of short-term credits (mainly short-term export credits granted by Romania).
 A 1989 decree legally prohibited Romanian entities from contracting external debt.
 The CIA World Factbook edition of 1990 listed Romania's external debt as "none" as of mid-1989.